ec-026/CMD2IMG/README.md

 # CMD2IMG
-This website converts image to a prompt.
+This website converts prompt to a image.